-The MVP programme is delivered by older pupils to younger pupils, for example Year 6 pupils delivering to Year 4 pupils.
+The MVP programme is delivered by older students to younger pupils/students, for example Year 11 delivering to Year 7 students.
 Most schools use an annual cycle, co-terminus with the school year, to recruit a cohort of mentors and then run MVP throughout each school year.